ghtorrent/ghtorrent.org/raw.md

 The only prerequisite is to have a MongoDB client (command line, graphical or program library) and SSH installed on your machine.

-### Obtaining access
+## Obtaining access

 1. [Send us](mailto:gousiosg@gmail.com) you public SSH key (usually in `~/.ssh/id_rsa.pub`).
 To create one, use `ssh-keygen`.
-We need your API key *as a file attachment*, because various email clients tend to break key strings at arbitraty locations.
+We need your SSH key *as a file attachment*, because various email clients tend to break key strings at arbitraty locations.
+We also require your SSH key to be on a single line.
+Here are some hints on how to generate GHTorrent compatible SSH keys:

+    * **On Mac or Linux**: You can use the distribution provided `ssh-keygen` command and it should work fine.

+    * **On Windows:** Keys generated with the popular Putty program cannot be used by GHTorrent.
+Please use [CygWin](https://www.cygwin.com) or an equivalent environment to install OpenSSH and use the `ssh-keygen` command as provided by OpenSSH to generate a GHTorrent compatible key.

 2. When we contact you back, you will be able to setup an SSH tunnel with the following command: `ssh -L 27017:dutihr.st.ewi.tudelft.nl:27017 ghtorrent@dutihr.st.ewi.tudelft.nl`.
 Keep in mind that no shell will be allocated in the open SSH session.

 3. You will then be able to connect to our server using the command: `mongo -u ghtorrentro -p ghtorrentro github`.